-Grantee's accounting system must be able to provide financial reporting that is accurate, current, complete, and compliant with reporting requirements:
+A grant recipient's accounting system must be able to provide financial reporting that is accurate, current, complete, and compliant with reporting requirements:

 - Account for award funds separately (no comingling of funds). - Maintain documentation to support all receipts and expenditures and obligations of grant funds. - Collect and report financial data for planning, controlling, measuring, and evaluating costs.